 I do my best to be upfront whenever anything is gifted and always tell you when something is sponsored.
 Some bloggers reach out to brands and others have someone repping them.
-I have a full-time job running both The Everygirl and The Everymom, so 100% of partnerships happen because a brand reached out to me, and I only say yes when it’s a fit, which means I say no more than I say yes.
-If it’s a product I’m interested in, I’ll do my research, try the product, and if it’s a fit – only if it’s something I’d buy personally – will I discuss partnering.
+I have a full-time job running both The Everygirl and The Everymom, so 100% of partnerships happen because a brand reached out to me.
+And I only say yes when it’s a fit, which means I say no more than I say yes.
+If it’s a product I’m interested in, I’ll do my research and try the product.
+If it’s something I’d buy personally, I’ll talk about a partnership.

 I have no choice but to be more selective than ever about what I take on because the time I spend blogging is my “free” time at night after Margot is asleep or when she’s napping on weekends.
 Sometimes, I’ll take an hour or two to work on a post while she’s with Conor but if she’s awake and not with the nanny while I’m at work, I want to be with her.